bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Simplicity is a virtue in itself, right?
 So you can try to increase fairness.
 If you reduce simplicity, you end up actually often stepping backwards.
-So the thing that really appeals about element symmetry is it's simple.
+So the thing that really appeals about LN symmetry is it's simple.
 And every scheme to fix things by introducing more fairness and try to reintroduce penalties and everything else ends up destroying the simplicity that, for me, is like, well, it depends on the ratio of attacks, right?
 At some point, how much engineering, how much effort is going in to save a few cents statistically on your attack probability.
 And so I've come around to the idea that making watchtowers ubiquitous is enough by itself to then go for a very simple and dumb protocol that at the end of the day will be far simpler to implement and have fewer corner cases and those things than trying to get fancy and bring back everything.